HFT-turnet/ui5-portal/README.md

 This project is using the openui5 libraries and has been jump-started by the easy-ui5 generator.

 The goal for this project is to provide an easy framework for a landing page of Multi-App OpenUI5 projects that either stand alone or connect to a web-based API.
-The overview / portal page manages the display of the apps in the App-Folder and to obtain a token or variables to be managed around the apps.
+The overview / portal page manages the display of the apps in the App-Folder.
+Also it is able to manage an API login (to obtain a token) and can manage settings for variables to be maintained for the apps.

 ![Screenshot](screenshot.png)